ICBC Lawyer Chilliwack

 Auto accident victims must be able to receive full and fair compensation for their losses.
 After a major crash, victims are often left with a long road to recovery.
 The good news is that British Columbia motorists are entitled to medical coverage and compensation under their standard ICBC plans, regardless of who was at fault for the crash.
 However, in practice it can be difficult for victims to actually recover the full no-fault benefits that they are owed under the law.

-At Preszler Law, our experienced Chilliwack ICBC lawyers are committed to protecting the legal rights and financial interests of injured car accident victims.
+At Preszler Injury Lawyers, our experienced Chilliwack ICBC lawyers are committed to protecting the legal rights and financial interests of injured car accident victims.
 We will carefully evaluate your auto accident claim and help you take whatever action is necessary to maximize your compensation.
 If you or a family member was hurt in an accident in Chilliwack, please do not hesitate to contact our law firm today for a free consultation.

-At Preszler Law, ICBC lawyers who practice in Chilliwack have extensive experience handling claims involving Part 7 benefits.
+At Preszler Injury Lawyers, ICBC lawyers who practice in Chilliwack have extensive experience handling claims involving Part 7 benefits.
 These are the no-fault insurance benefits that are available to motorists, passengers, and pedestrians who are covered under ICBC insurance and who were injured or killed in a motor vehicle accident in the province of British Columbia.
 Notably, Part 7 benefits include:

 In order to be eligible to receive compensation under Part 7, you must follow the proper procedures after your motor vehicle accident.
-If you are unsure of exactly what you need to do after a crash, please contact an experienced Chilliwack ICBC attorney immediately.
+If you are unsure of exactly what you need to do after a crash, please contact an experienced Chilliwack ICBC lawyer immediately.
 Your legal representative will be able to guide you through the claims process.
 Even a relatively minor mistake early on in the process could jeopardize your ability to recover compensation.
 Among other things, you must take the following three steps:

 The Insurance Company of British Columbia was created back in the 1970s.
 It was formed with the stated mission of providing universal and affordable compulsory public insurance to motorists in the province.
 In 2010 the structure of ICBC changed in an important way.
 The non-profit insurance company is now required to pay dividends to the province.